 Does The Website Get Traffic?

-Lastly, if the website is ranking well for their target keywords and is generating traffic, it’s probably a great site to get a link from.
+Lastly, if the website is ranking well for its target keywords and is generating traffic, it’s probably a great site to get a link from.
 You can check to see how many keywords a website is ranking for and traffic estimates using a tool like SEMRush.

 It’s All Worth It

-At the end of the day, your efforts will be well worth the time and energy spent to get your link building strategy in place and moving.
+At the end of the day, your efforts will be well worth the time and energy spent to get your link-building strategy in place and moving.
 A focus on SEO can make an incredible impact on your eCommerce site, and will ultimately drive more success.

 Looking for more guidance on SEO?
 Check out our massive SEO guide for eCommerce businesses for some additional, in-depth tips!